Search

 Students and ELD Groupings

-Once I have my groups, which I try not to have more than 10 in all, I then I create an initial instructional schedule.
+Once I have my groups, which I try not to have more than 10 groups in all, I then I create an initial instructional schedule.
 That’s really a whole other post in itself!
 It’s probably one of the most challenging tasks of the year.
 Considerations include the master instructional schedule, specials, lunch & recess schedules, as well as gen ed classroom focus minilessons because we don’t pull students out during their focus lessons.
 There’s a LOT to consider when creating an effective instructional ELD schedule.

 I use something like this to map out my draft schedule.